Opening Soon

 Eligibility

-- Indigenous organizations and groups are eligible.
+- Indigenous organizations and groups are eligible applicants.

 Who is eligible?

-- Standards associations operating in Canada
+- Standards associations

 Eligible geographic areas

-- Organizations incorporated or registered in Canada.
+- Canada (applicants must be incorporated or registered in Canada).

 Selection criteria